 The Organization classifies its assets and liabilities measured at fair value based on a hierarchy consisting of: Level 1 (valued using quoted prices from active markets for identical assets), Level 2 (not traded on an active market but for which observable market inputs are readily available), and Level 3 (valued based on significant unobservable inputs).
 The asset's or liability's fair value measurement level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
-Valuation techniques maximize the use of observable inputs and minimize the use of unobservable inputs.
+Valuation techniques maximize the use of observable inputs.

 Following is a description of the valuation methodologies used for assets and liabilities at fair value.
-There have been no changes in the methodologies used to determine fair value at September 30, 2022 and 2021.
+There have been no changes in the methodologies used to determine fair value at September 30, 2023 and 2022.